Brainhack-Proceedings-2015/Pereira-AMX-PlanAbandonment/brainhack-report.md

 acknow: The authors would like to thank the organizers and attendees of Brainhack MX and the developers of AFNI.

-contrib: RFP and FM develop the project, and RFP, ASH and FM wrote the report.
+contrib: RFP and FM develop the project, and RFP, ASH, FM, ARF, and AB wrote the report.

 bibliography: brainhack-report